memochou1993/leetcode-go/0136.single-number/README.md

 ## Description

+Given a non-empty array of integers, every element appears twice except for one.
+Find that single one.

+- Note:

 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?

-- Note:

-For the purpose of this problem, we define empty string as valid palindrome.

 - Example 1: